 Paper shredders let you destroy documents securely

-Paper shredders are designed to protect privacy by shredding sheets of paper into bits so small that the information they contained is illegible.
-Most paper shredders can shred credit cards as well as paper, and many can handle paper fastened with staples or small paper clips.
-Some can even shred CDs and DVDs -- useful for backup discs or any other data discs with private information.
+Paper shredders can help protect your privacy by shredding documents into bits so small that the information they contain is illegible.
+Most paper shredders today can shred credit cards as well as paper, and won't skip a beat if you leave behind some staples or small paper clips.
+Some can even shred CDs and DVDs, which is useful for destroying backup discs with private information.
 But why should you buy a paper shredder?
 What are the chances someone will go through your trash, anyway?